In-Depth Guide to Full Wave Rectifier

 Full-wave rectifiers are used for a smoother and more consistent supply of power.
 Full-wave rectifiers are used to convert a whole cycle of alternating current voltage (AC) to direct current voltage (DC).

-The full wave rectifier circuit can be built in two ways.
+There are two ways in which a full-wave rectifier circuit can be built.
 The first technique involves a transformer with a central tap and two diodes.
 This design is known as a center-tapped full-wave rectifier.
+Check the full wave rectifier circuit diagram for a better understanding.

 The second approach employs a conventional transformer with four diodes placed in a bridge configuration.
 This is referred to as a bridge rectifier.
 In the next part, we will solely cover the center-tapped full wave rectifier.
 You may learn about bridge rectifiers in depth by reading our page on bridge rectifiers.